Skip to main content

 4. Batman Begins

-pg-13 140m
+140m

 Genre Action, Crime, Drama

-Stars Christian Bale, Michael Caine, Liam Neeson
+Stars Christian Bale, Liam Neeson, Katie Holmes

 Directed by Christopher Nolan

 In the first and highly successful installment of Christopher Nolan’s trilogy, Batman Begins is undoubtedly original and arguably the best hero origin story for the dark vigilante of comics.
 When a young Bruce Wayne (Christian Bale) loses his parents and ultimately blames himself, his revenge attempt is thwarted by another interested party.
-Shamed by his closest friend Rachel Dawes (Katie Holmes) for choosing violence, he banishes himself to the Far East where he learns how to fight and protect himself, attracting the attention of the mysterious Ducard (Liam Neeson) who hones his fighting and stealth skills to become the Batman.
+Shamed by his closest friend Rachel Dawes (Katie Holmes) for choosing violence, he banishes himself to the Far East, where he learns how to fight and protect himself, attracting the attention of the mysterious Ducard (Liam Neeson), who hones his fighting and stealth skills to become the Batman.
 Differing from all other iterations of the character, Nolan’s adaptation creates a Batman story focused on the character and the humanistic flaws of Bruce Wayne.
 This is something Christian Bale took to heart, portraying a younger and angstier Bruce as well as the elder, more mentally and physically trained Bruce Wayne.
 Probably his most popular role, many will look at Christian Bale as Batman for many years to come.
-Fun fact; this production began filming just a short 6 months after The Machinist, forcing Bale to put on almost 100 pounds of muscle in that time.
+Fun fact: This production began filming just a short 6 months after The Machinist, forcing Bale to put on almost 100 pounds of muscle in that time.

 3. Ford v Ferrari (2019)